Curtin University: History

-Campuses
+Campuses and buildings

+Perth and regional WA

-The main Curtin University campus is located in Bentley, Western Australia, about 6 km south-east of the Perth central business district.
-Curtin has multiple smaller off-site campuses within the Perth metropolitan area.
-The Graduate School of Business building is located in the Perth central business district in the renovated former Government Printing Office, and the law school is located on Murray Street in the old Public Health Department and Chief Secretary's building, a listed building on the State Register of Heritage Places.
+Curtin University's main campus is in Bentley, Western Australia, about 6 km south-east of the Perth central business district.
+The campus was developed on a former pine plantation established in the 1930s.

+Curtin has multiple smaller off-site campuses in the Perth metropolitan area.
+The Graduate School of Business building is in the Perth central business district in the renovated former Government Printing Office, and the law school is on Murray Street in the old Public Health Department and Chief Secretary's building, a listed building on the State Register of Heritage Places.
 In 2016, Curtin entered into an agreement with the National Trust of Australia (WA) to use the restored Old Perth Boys' School at 139 St Georges Terrace for community and industry engagement.
-In 2018, Curtin University renovated the original Perth Technical College building at 137 St Georges Terrace to create meeting rooms, and learning spaces for professional development and postgraduate courses.
+In 2018, Curtin renovated the original Perth Technical College building at 137 St Georges Terrace to create meeting rooms and learning spaces for professional development and postgraduate courses.

+Curtin operated a campus in the suburb of Joondalup, which opened in 1994.It was operated in conjunction with the Australian Institute for University Study.The campus was closed around 2005.
+After being abandoned for several years it is now used for North Metropolitan TAFE campus.
-Exploration Geophysics and Petroleum Engineering are located at the co-location research facilities of the Australian Resources Research Centre (ARRC) which also houses offices of CSIRO Earth Science and Resource Engineering and National Measurement Institute.
-The ARRC is located in the Technology Park Bentley, adjacent to the main Bentley campus.

-Some university staff, researchers and students on practicum work in other locations such as the Oral Health Centre of WA (OHCWA) in Nedlands and at Royal Perth Hospital, amongst other organisations.
+Exploration Geophysics and Petroleum Engineering are at the co-location research facilities of the Australian Resources Research Centre (ARRC), which also houses offices of CSIRO Earth Science and Resource Engineering and National Measurement Institute.
+The ARRC is in the Technology Park Bentley, adjacent to the main Bentley campus.
+Some university staff, researchers and students on practicum work in other locations, such as the Oral Health Centre of WA (OHCWA) in Nedlands and at Royal Perth Hospital, amongst other organisations.

+Curtin has two bus stations, connected to the Transperth public transport network.
+The stations are also linked to the Mandurah railway line's Canning Bridge Station by a shuttle bus service.
+Curtin also has an internal bus network trialling autonomous buses on campus.

-Curtin has campuses outside Perth, the largest being the Western Australian School of Mines at Kalgoorlie, and a number of micro-campuses in locations such as Esperance, Margaret River and Geraldton.
+Curtin has campuses outside Perth, the largest being the Western Australian School of Mines at Kalgoorlie, and a number of micro-campuses in Esperance, Margaret River, Geraldton, and elsewhere.
 Nursing is the only course offered in Geraldton.
 The Muresk Institute at Northam left Curtin in 2012.

+Hayman Theatre

+The Hayman Theatre was established in 1973 as Hayman Hall, for the use of theatre arts students.
+The Hall's name derives from George Hayman, who played a major part in establishing WAIT in 1967.
+The theatre study company Theatreground as well as the Western Australian Theatre Company used the space.
+It was refurbished in 1977, creating the Theatre Upstairs above the main stage.
+After the Bentley Campus was expanded, in 2017 Hayman Theatre moved to Building 302.